RedHatWorkshops/openshiftv3-advanced-workshop/Creating and Using Templates.md

 The resultant template after the edits would be as under.

-**Take your time** and do it slow as you don't want to mix up this json.
+**Take your time** and do it slow as you don't want to mix up this json. **Also note** that your json files may be slightly different from the ones you see below; don't worry, just focus on the changes we are making to parameterize and you should be ok.

 ```
 $ cat php-mysql-template.json